 Once you turn 16, you should meet with your caseworker to begin planning to leave foster care.
 (If your caseworker does not bring up the issue, then you should!)
-If you are confined in the Texas Juvenile Justice Department and you entered the facility while you were in foster care, you should still receive Preparation for Adult Living Program (PAL) program services and you are eligible for the services even if you are released after you are 18 and cannot return to foster care.
-Contact Disability Rights Texas at (800)252-9108 if no PAL services are offered in your facility or you need other other assistance as a confined foster youth.
+If you are confined in the Texas Juvenile Justice Department and you entered the facility while you were in foster care, you should still receive Preparation for Adult Living (PAL) program services and you are eligible for the services even if you are released after you are 18 and cannot return to foster care.
+Contact Disability Rights Texas at (800)252-9108 if no PAL services are offered in your facility or you need other assistance as a confined foster youth.
+For more information, see Preparation for Adult Living (PAL) Program beginning on page 15.

-Your caseworker should also work with your foster parents or caregivers, your attorney or guardian ad litem and the PAL staff or provider.
+Your caseworker should also work with your foster parents or caregivers, your attorney or guardian ad litem and the PAL worker or provider.
 During these meetings, you and your caseworker should figure out the things you need to plan for, talk about staying in foster care after your 18th birthday and go over the PAL program.
-You and your caseworker will also decide whether to create your "transitional plan" through the Circle of Support or Transition Plan Meetings.
+You and your caseworker will also decide whether to create your transitional plan (more details on the next page) through the Circle of Support or Transition Plan Meetings.